roylanceMichael/yaclib/README.md

 ## Okay, how does Yaclib solve that problem?

 Yaclib solves that problem by keeping the model and the communication definition in one place.
-So you make a change there, then run the Yaclib process to update projects that use this as the dependency.
+So you make a change there, then run the Yaclib process to update projects that use it as a dependency.

 First, Yaclib uses protocol buffers for two roles: model and controller (rest) definitions.
 In order to use Yaclib, you must understand how protocol buffers work (https://developers.google.com/protocol-buffers/).